Shoulder Pain Specialists

 The bursa is a small fluid-filled sac between the rotator cuff and acromion.
-Bursitis occurs when the bursa might suffer inflammation.
+Shoulder bursitis occurs when the bursa might suffer inflammation.
 This can be very painful.
 The bursa inflammation is commonly caused by overuse activities.
-This causes friction and scraping of the rotator cuff, including its nearby joints.
+Therefore, causing friction and scraping of the rotator cuff, including its nearby joints.

 Additional Shoulder Injury / Conditions:

 Dislocated Shoulder.
 This injury occurs when the upper arm bone pops out of the socket.
 This is apart of your shoulder blade.
 Due to the shoulder being the most mobile joint, it’s easy for shoulder dislocations.
 It’s common for a shoulder dislocation to cause tingling, weakness, and numbness.